cloudmesh-community/book/chapters/class/516/overview.md

 ## Course Material List

-Course material will be distributed as ePubs.
-However you will be required to research also some topics on the on the internet.
-Cloud Computing is such an evolving field that changes are very frequently. and it is essential to integrate online material into your course activities.
+Course material will be distributed as ePubs, PDF, Video or Presentations.
+However you will be required to research some topics on the on the internet as Cloud Computing ia arapidly evolving field and we find the most up to date information on the Web.
 We also ask you to help us updating the ePub and to use additional resources as appropriate.

 The list includes:

 * Cloud Computing, Gregor von Laszewski, Ed.
 2019 [@las19cloudcomputing]
 * Cloud Technologies, Gregor von Laszewski [@las19technologies]
 * Project Report Format, Gregor von Laszewski [@e516-report-sample]

-* Introduction to Python
+* Introduction to Python [@las19python]
-* Using Markdown for Academic Papers
+* Linux for Cloud Computing [@las19linux]
-* Plagiarism Certificate
+* Scientific Writing with Markdown [@las19writing]

 ## Help